 Give a cellphone challenge to your child.
 Ask them to refrain from using their cell phone for an evening, then a day and maybe even two.
 Set your son or daughter up for success by not asking too much, too soon.
 Their ability to exercise self-control over their cell phone use will be a confidence booster.

 When they use the vehicle, ask them to leave their cell phone at home and suggest they act as the ‘designated driver’ when with friends.
 Chances are their friends will have a phone with them should an emergency arise.
 Parents, if you need to text or phone your teen, get in the habit of calling one of their friends who you know is present in the car your teen is driving.
 Discuss this strategy with other parents and work towards a consensus to employ these techniques.
 Teach your teens how to prioritize while you still have them under your control.
 The lessons you teach them now, will stay with them for a lifetime.

 Read more about distracted driving and discover apps that parents and newly licensed teens can use to educate and build trust.

-Attorney Charlie Ward is a plaintiff’s attorney and represents those who have been injured by another person’s negligence.
+Attorney Charlie Ward is a plaintiff’s car accident attorney in Indianapolis, IN and represents those who have been injured by another person’s negligence.
 If you believe that you were injured by a distracted driver, call Charlie at 317-639-9501 or 888-639-9501 for a consultation and evaluation of your claim.
 Ward & Ward Law Firm is open 24 hours a day.